FelixOnline/v2/content/articles/2013-9-29-the-body-count-keeps-going-up-and-up.md

 subtitle: >
   John Park reviews a few of the more violent summer television hits.
 date: "2013-09-29 15:29:59 +0100"

 # Attributes from Felix Online V1
 id: "3780"
 old_path: /tv/3780/the-body-count-keeps-going-up-and-up
 aliases:
  - /tv/3780/the-body-count-keeps-going-up-and-up
+imported: true
+comments:
+ - These are all great but you gotta love Tim CurryPennywise taking a load off after a hard day of dinrggag children into the sewers to murder them and of course Michael Myers drinking a Dr Pepper and Johnny DeppIchabod Crane with a super soaker

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true